oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 next example) to adhere to the 72 character limit for lines in RFCs and for readability.
 JSON does not allow line breaks in strings.

-The SD-JWT is then signed by the issuer to create a document like the following:
+The SD-JWT is then signed by the issuer to create a JWT like the following:

 {#example-simple-serialized_sd_jwt}
 ```